imcsk8/comp-docs/vps-docker.md

 In order to have the best of both worlds we'll consider our container as a disposable unit having the configuration and data volumes mounted from the host filesystem.

+The docker container should mount the /etc and /var as external volumes.

 Our basic VPS container is going to server web apps so we'll start with this Dockerfile:

 ```